Time units or TUs are one of several vital resources available to X-COM Soldiers.

 |Changing elevation in a Flying Suit or grav lift||8|

 |Using a Medi-kit charge||10|

 |Walking||Dependent on terrain, from 4 to 18TUs per square; diagonal movement costs 50% more.
 Refer to the walking cost table|

 |Moving items in the inventory||Variable.
 Refer to the inventory movement cost table|

 Actions that cost a percentage, such as firing a gun or priming a grenade, will always take a percentage of the soldier's base Time Units to perform.
+It represents the speed of devices used, a specific amount of time independent of the solder's physical abilities.
 This means that the soldier's base TUs has no bearing on how many times the action can be performed during any given turn.

 For example, if a weapon costs 25% to fire, it can only be fired a maximum of 4 times a turn, for every soldier, regardless of his/her amount of TUs.
 Because of this, it's smart to put low-TU soldiers in long range fire support roles.

 Note: Costs are based on the maximum amount of your soldier's TUs, not the current amount.
 Therefore, percentage costs do not change as you use up TUs (or if you have more TUs than usual, due to going berserk).